A Backpacker’s Guide to the Kalalau Trail

 The campsites are nice for being so remote.
 There are basic bathrooms and a shelter at both sites.

-At the first campsite, the bathroom and shelter are on opposite sides of the river.
+At Hanakoa, the bathroom and shelter are on opposite sides of the river.
 Most of the available spots for tents are across the river from the bathroom so this was slightly poor planning on their part.

 Waterproof gear is non-negotiable.
 Since it rained the night before, our tent took longer to take down and the river was much harder to cross when we headed back.